runreveal/pql/README.md

 - [`top`](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/top-operator)
 - [`where`](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/where-operator)

-The following functions are specifically handled.
+The following scalar functions implemented within pql.
 Functions not in this list will be passed through to the underlying SQL engine.
+This allows the usage of the full APIs implemented by the underlying

 - [`not`](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/not-function)
 - [`isnull`](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/isnull-function)